 Since the 1970s, the average length of time a person with spinal cord injury spends in a rehab facility is down by almost one-third, but is this good news or bad news?
 It is possible that a lengthier stay in rehab could be beneficial to victims, but that new medical insurance policies are forcing spinal injury victims out of rehab before they are ready to leave.

-If you or someone close to you has suffered a catastrophic injury, consider speaking with an Santa Clarita spinal cord injury attorney to find out more about what options are available to you under the law.
-The experienced legal professionals at Compass Law Group, P.C. can help guide you through the challenges of the legal system and get you the financial compensation you deserve.
-Consultations are always free, and you will not pay a fee until your case is won.
-Contact us today for a case evaluation at no cost to you.
+If you or someone close to you has suffered a catastrophic injury, consider speaking with a Santa Clarita spinal cord injury attorney to find out more about what options are available to you under the law.
+The experienced legal professionals at Compass Law Group, LLP can help guide you through the challenges of the legal system and get you the financial compensation you deserve.